 Didier Lamouche is our Chief Operating Officer.
 Prior to taking on this new role, he was a member of our Supervisory Board and Audit Committee until October 26, 2010.
 Dr. Lamouche is a graduate of Ecole Centrale de Lyon and holds a PhD in semiconductor technology.
 He has over 20 years experience in the semiconductor industry.
 Dr. Lamouche started his career in 1984 in the R&D department of Philips before joining IBM Microelectronics where he held several positions in France and the United States.
 In 1995, he became Director of Operations of Motorola's Advanced Power IC unit in Toulouse (France).
-Three years later, in 1998, he joined IBM as General Manager of the largest European semiconductor.
+Three years later, in 1998, he joined IBM as General Manager of the largest European semiconductor site in Corbeil (France) to lead its turnaround and transformation into a joint venture between IBM and Infineon: Altis Semiconductor.
 He managed Altis Semiconductor as CEO for four years.
 In 2003, Dr. Lamouche rejoined IBM and was the Vice President for Worldwide Semiconductor Operations based in New York (United States) until the end of 2004.
 Since February 2005, Dr. Lamouche has been the Chairman and CEO of Groupe Bull, a France-based global company operating in the IT sector.
 He is also a member of the Board of Directors of SOITEC (since 2005) and Atari (since 2008).